tezos/tezos/README.md

 ----------------

-So far there is no official Tezos network being run, but you might run a local test network.
+So far there is no official Tezos network being run, but you might run a local test network (the development team is running its own testnet, if you're interested in joining this network, please make a request on our slack channel.
+We have limited support abilities at the moment but we'll try to help you best we can).

 Use the following command to run a node that will accept incoming
 connections:

 ```